NaokiTM/dotfiles/readme.md

 # To replicate my setup:

-- Install the same setup as me (linux and i3 first, then all the others in no particular order), and have git installed and set up.
-I will post installation tips at some point on here
 - Navigate to your terminal and clone the git repository into your home directory
 ```bash
 git clone https://github.com/NaokiTM/dotfiles